Auto ISO and bird photography

 In adition to the settings described above, the main "secret" with birds in flight is shooting relatively short sequences, and lots of them.
 Eventually, you will get a few images than will make your day.
 The OM-1 cannot increase your artistic skills, or improve your panning reflexes, but will help you by substantially increasing your keeper rate in terms of correct focus and exposure.

-I even attempted to use Subject Tracking in Bird mode for mammals, and the OM-1 had no problem with these subjects.
+I even attempted to use Subject Detection in Bird mode for mammals, and the OM-1 had no problem with these subjects.
 After all, also mammals have characteristically identifiable eyes, and are not very different from birds in this respect.
 The above subject also has plenty of fur details that are easily identified by ordinary phase AF.

-A test of a distant helicopter shot with Subject Tracking in bird more was less successful, with all images being very slightly fuzzy.
-Subject motion is partly to blame for this, but it also seems that focus is slightly off in all images, perhaps because Subject Tracking was unable to identify the subject.
+A test of a distant helicopter shot with Subject Detection in bird more was less successful, with all images being very slightly fuzzy.
+Subject motion is partly to blame for this, but it also seems that focus is slightly off in all images, perhaps because Subject Detection was unable to identify the subject.
 In this case, I did not have the time to dive into the menu to change the type of subject.
-If you frequently use Subject Tracking for two or more different types of subject, it might be a good idea to assign each subject type, with its specific associated settings, to a different custom mode.
+If you frequently use Subject Detection for two or more different types of subject, it might be a good idea to assign each subject type, with its specific associated settings, to a different custom mode.

 Maximum of 4 custom modes